Doomski99/Astratek-Meteor/README.md

 The script standardises each asteroid with the same scaler parameters baked into the web client before running inference.
 Adjust `--sort` to `pha_probability` or tweak `--threshold` to inspect different slices of the output.

+In the browser, ONNX executions are serialised through a lightweight promise queue so the WebAssembly backend never runs overlapping sessions.
+This avoids the "Session already started" errors that appear when multiple `session.run(...)` calls overlap on slower devices while still allowing the UI to classify every asteroid deterministically.

 ## Project Documentation
 A detailed breakdown of the codebase structure, key modules, and data flow lives in [`docs/PROJECT_STRUCTURE.md`](docs/PROJECT_STRUCTURE.md).